simeononsecurity/simeononsecurity.ch/content/articles/understanding-remote-access-trojans-risks-prevention-protection/index.en.md

 ### 3. System Disruption and Damage

 Attackers can leverage remote access trojans to **disrupt the normal functioning** of a system or network.
 They may delete or modify critical files, rendering the system unstable or unusable.
-Additionally, RATs can serve as a gateway for further **malware infections**, causing additional damage or facilitating widespread attacks within an organization's infrastructure.
+Also, RATs can serve as a gateway for further **malware infections**, causing additional damage or facilitating widespread attacks within an organization's infrastructure.
 A notable example is the **NotPetya** ransomware attack, which used a RAT to propagate across networks and caused significant disruptions in various organizations.
 ______

 ## Protecting Against Remote Access Trojans

 To mitigate the risks associated with **remote access trojans**, individuals and organizations should implement robust security measures.
 Here are some essential steps to consider:

 1. [**Keep software up to date:**](https://simeononsecurity.com/articles/why-you-should-be-using-chocolatey-for-windows-package-management/) Regularly update operating systems and software applications to patch known vulnerabilities that attackers may exploit.
-For example, Microsoft releases security updates on a regular basis to address vulnerabilities in its products.
+For example, Microsoft releases security updates regularly to address vulnerabilities in its products.

 2. [**Use strong passwords:**](https://simeononsecurity.com/articles/how-to-create-strong-passwords/) Create unique and complex passwords for all accounts and consider implementing **multi-factor authentication (MFA)** for added security.
 Services like **Google Authenticator** or **Microsoft Authenticator** provide an extra layer of protection.